MaxWaterhout/maxiew123.github.io/_posts/2022-05-31-Time-Contrastive-Networks-Self-Supervised-Learning-from-video.md

-# Reproducing *Time-Contrastive Networks: Self-Supervised Learning from Video*
+# Reproduced paper: *Time-Contrastive Networks: Self-Supervised Learning from Video*
 **Authors:** Max Waterhout (5384907) & Amos Yususf (4361504) & Tingyu Zhang ()

 In this blog post, we present the results of our attempted replication and study of the 2018 paper by Pierre Sermanet et al.